Sudhanshu practises commercial, arbitration and public international law.

 Investment treaty arbitration

-Sudhanshu has lectured extensively on bilateral investment treaties and his expertise in this area has gained specific legal directory recognition.
+Sudhanshu has lectured extensively on investment treaties.
+He acts for states and investors, both in arbitration and in related court proceedings.
 His cases include the following:

-- Bechtel and others v Government of India – represented the Government of India in the massive bilateral investment treaty arbitration (under UNCITRAL rules) relating to the Dabhol Power Station.
+- Bechtel and others v Government of India –bilateral investment treaty arbitration relating to the Dabhol Power Station, acted for the Government of India.

-- BIT claim v Middle Eastern State – advised investors on BIT claim relating to property investments in a Middle Eastern State.
+- BIT claim v Middle Eastern State – relating to property investments, advised investors.

-- BIT claim v African State – advised investors on BIT claim relating to energy investments in an African State.
+- BIT claim v African State –relating to energy investments, advised investors.

 Inter-State arbitration

-- Enrica Lexie Incident (Italy v India) PCA Case No. 2015-28 – representing the Italian Republic in ongoing proceedings at the Permanent Court of Arbitration under Annex VII of the “UN Convention on the Law of the Sea” (see e.g. Order, Request for the Prescription of Provisional Measures, 29 April 2016).
-The case concerns two Italian marines stationed on board the “MV Enrica Lexie”.
+- The Enrica Lexie Incident (Italy v India) PCA Case No. 2015-28 – proceedings at the Permanent Court of Arbitration under Annex VII of the “UN Convention on the Law of the Sea” (see e.g. Order, Request for the Prescription of Provisional Measures, 29 April 2016), acted for the Italian Republic.

 Banking and finance